A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Acknowledgments

 \section{Acknowledgments}

-This material is based upon work supported by the National Science Foundation under award CBET-1921594.
+This material is based upon work supported by the National Science Foundation under award CBET-1921594 and program director Ron Joslin.
 This research was conducted using computational resources and services at the Center for Computation and Visualization at Brown University.
+The authors thank Kenny Breuer for fruitful discussions on oscillating foil dynamics.